kornelski/pngquant/lib/MANUAL.md

     liq_error liq_image_set_memory_ownership(liq_image *image, int ownership_flags);

-Passes ownership of bitmap and/or rows memory to the `liq_image` object, so you don't have to free it yourself.
+Passes ownership of image pixel data and/or its rows array to the `liq_image` object, so you don't have to free it yourself.
 Memory owned by the object will be freed at its discretion with `free` function specified in `liq_attr_create_with_allocator()` (by default it's stdlib's `free()`).

-* `LIQ_OWN_PIXELS` makes bitmap owned by the object.
-The bitmap will be freed automatically at any point when it's no longer needed.
-If you set this flag you must **not** free the bitmap yourself.
-If the image has been created with `liq_image_create_rgba_rows()` then the bitmap address is assumed to be the lowest address of any row.
+* `LIQ_OWN_PIXELS` makes pixel array owned by the object.
+The pixels will be freed automatically at any point when it's no longer needed.
+If you set this flag you must **not** free the pixel array yourself.
+If the image has been created with `liq_image_create_rgba_rows()` then the starting address of the array of pixels is assumed to be the lowest address of any row.

-* `LIQ_OWN_ROWS` makes array of row pointers (but not bitmap pointed by these rows) owned by the object.
+* `LIQ_OWN_ROWS` makes array of row pointers (but not the pixels pointed by these rows) owned by the object.
 Rows will be freed when object is deallocated.
 If you set this flag you must **not** free the rows array yourself.
 This flag is valid only if the object has been created with `liq_image_create_rgba_rows()`.

 These flags can be combined with binary *or*, i.e. `LIQ_OWN_PIXELS | LIQ_OWN_ROWS`.

 This function must not be used if the image has been created with `liq_image_create_custom()`.

-Returns `LIQ_VALUE_OUT_OF_RANGE` if invalid flags are specified or image is not backed by a bitmap.
+Returns `LIQ_VALUE_OUT_OF_RANGE` if invalid flags are specified or the image object only takes pixels from a callback.

 ----